Jewish cemetery in Ustrzyki Dolne: Location

 The Jewish cemetery in Ustrzyki Dolne is situated in the southern part of the town.
 There is no access to the cemetery via any municipal street; the only existing path is a dirt road leading from Kolejowa Street.

 The cemetery has an irregular quadrilateral shape and is located on the northern slopes of Gromadzyń mountain.
-To the north, it borders the tracks of Stróże–Krościenko railway line; to the east, it is adjacent to fields and the football field of the local club; to the south, it is bordered by fields; and to the west, by an unnamed stream that feeds into the Strwiąż river.
+To the north, it borders the tracks of Stróże–Krościenko railway line; to the east, it is adjacent to fields and the football field of the local club; to the south, it is bordered by fields; and to the west, by an unnamed stream that feeds into the Strviazh river.
 The cemetery stretches along a north-south axis and covers an area of approximately 0.8 hectares.
 It occupies plots numbered 1795 and 1796.
 The cemetery is not enclosed, but rows of linden trees mark its natural boundaries to the east and south.
 There is no information available regarding the cemetery's enclosure before World War II, and no traces remain of the pre-burial house that once stood in the southwestern corner of the cemetery.
 Due to the absence of fencing, the cemetery is accessible from all sides.
 It is also unknown where the entrance was located before World War II.